mndjinga/CDMATH/README.md

 CDMATH
 ======

 CDMATH is a geometrical and numerical toolbox designed for numerical analysts who work on the discretisation of partial differential equations on general shapes and meshes and who would rather focus on high-level scripting.
 The library originates from [CDMATH](http://cdmath.jimdo.com), a collaborative workgroup with the same name.
 It is based on the [MEDcoupling](http://docs.salome-platform.org/latest/dev/MEDCoupling/index.html) library of the [SALOME](http://www.salome-platform.org/) project for the handling of meshes and fields, and on the library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of matrices and linear solvers.
-The library currently developed for linux distributions and is maintained on Ubuntu 14.04 LTS, 16.04 LTS, as well as on Fedora 20, 21, 22, 23, 24, 25 and 26.
+The library currently developed for linux distributions and is maintained on Ubuntu 16.04 LTS, as well as on Fedora 24, 25 and 26.

 Download CDMATH sources to compile